How do I apply?

 Does your University of Applied Sciences offer scholarships?

-Yes, there will be a scholarship system in place for students required to pay the tuition fee 2017.
-More information about the fees and the scholarship system will be available later.
-Please read more about financial issues here.
+Yes, there is a scholarship system in place for students required to pay the tuition fee at Novia UAS.
+More information about the scholarship system is available here.

 What is student life like in Finland at Novia?